bemoty/bemoty.dev/content/_index.md

 > Why manually solve a problem in an hour when you can spend five hours automating it?

-When I'm not coding, I'm probably [making music](https://soundcloud.com/bemoty), reading a book, hanging out with my friends, or fiddling with my Arch installation and regretting it immediately.
+When I'm not coding, I'm probably [making music](https://soundcloud.com/bemoty), reading a book, starting another Cyberpunk playthrough, or fiddling with my Arch installation and regretting it immediately.

 Interested in collaborating?
 [Shoot me an email](/contact).